autonomys/subspace-docs/docs/farming-&-staking/farming/additional-guides/verified-roles.md

 ![Connect Discord](/img/doc-imgs/verify-farmer/connect-discord.png)

-6. After these steps, you should now see all of the roles you are elgible for and have received those roles in Discord.
+6. After these steps, you should now see all of the roles you are eligible for and have received those roles in Discord.

 ![Successful Role](/img/doc-imgs/verify-farmer/successful-role.png)